Jim Cullum Jr.

 James Albert Cullum Jr., better known as Jim Cullum Jr. (September 20, 1941 – August 11, 2019), was an American jazz cornetist known for his contributions to Dixieland jazz.
 His father was Jim Cullum Sr., a clarinetist who led the Happy Jazz Band from 1962 to 1973.
 Jim Cullum Jr. led the Jim Cullum Jazz Band as its successor.
-His band mates included Evan Christopher, Allan Vaché, and John Sheridan.
+His bandmates included Evan Christopher, Allan Vaché, and John Sheridan.